eftychis/website/website/about.md

 <div class="col-sm-7">
 <h1 id="biography">Biography</h1>

 I work at the intersecion of cryptography and distributed protocols.
 I also have an interest in verification and logic transformations.
-I am currently working in the DFINITY Research Foundation, where I spend most of my time.
+I worked at the DFINITY Research Foundation, where I spend most of my time designing and building the Byzantine Fault Tolerance mechanism, runtime architecture, and touched other topics such as user identity.

 Before, I worked with John C. Mitchell at Stanford Security and Theory Lab.
 In between, I worked as a Software Engineer responsible for the Core Security on a Distributed OS/Cloud Platform at Apcera focusing on Authentication and Distributed Key Management Mechanisms, Consensus Protocols and Policy Language.
 Before that I devoted my time working on distributed systems at AT&T - specifically on consensus optimization.

+I am currently pushing the envelope of future BFT protocols and building the B2B SaaS Network.

 You can find my CV [here](https://eftychis.org/cv/cv.pdf).
 </div>